gempesaw/bmp-service/README.md

 This repo stores the current binary of the Browsermob Server, as well as some crontab scripts to keep it up and running if it happens to die.

+### todo

+- put the .pl files in bin/ so cpanm will make them available in path